nicieja/lammy/README.md

   # Text embeddings measure the relatedness of text strings.
 The response
   # will contain a list of floating point numbers, which you can extract,
   # save in a vector database, and use for many different use cases.
-  v(model: "text-embedding-3-large")
+  v(model: "text-embedding-3-large", dimensions: 256)
   def embeddings
     %Q{
       Hi, I'm #{name}.
 I'm a software engineer with a passion for Ruby and open-source development.
     }
   end
 end